When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

+In malware detection, LLMs can serve as both the static analysis assistant and the dynamic debugging assistant, improving the efficiency and effectiveness of the process, and making it an important part of defending against cyber threats.

-Hammond P \textit{et al.} \cite{pearce2022pop} explored the application of LLM, such as OpenAI's Codex, in the field of reverse engineering, particularly in understanding software functionality and extracting information from code.
-LLMs are mainly used to analyse the functionality of C-like codes given by reverse engineering tools such as Ghidra.
-These C codes are obtained from binary files through a decompilation process.
-In reverse engineering, decompiling is also an important task.
-Hanzhuo T \textit{et al.} \cite{tan2024llm4decompile} introduced LLM tailored for decompilation, focusing on converting compiled machine code back into human-readable source code.
-They fine-tuned a LLM called DeepSeek-Coder on massive C code and assembly code pairs and evaluated the performance of their work by recompiling \& executing the decompiled code.
-Chongzhou F \textit{et al.} \cite{fang2023large} explored the potential and limitations of Large Language Models for code analysis tasks, especially in the context of dealing with obfuscated code.
-In their experiments, they also conducted experiments that allowed LLMs to generate de-obfuscated versions of code, that is to say, to recover the original, more readable code from the obfuscated code.
+\textbf{LLMs as the static analysis assistant.} \cite{pearce2022pop} explores the application of LLMs, such as OpenAI's Codex, in the field of reverse engineering, particularly in understanding software functionality and extracting information from the code.
+LLMs are primarily used to analyze the functionality of C code provided by reverse engineering tools such as Ghidra.
+These C codes are obtained from binary files through the process of decompilation.
+Decompilation is also an important task in reverse engineering. \cite{tan2024llm4decompile} introduces an LLM tailored for decompilation that focuses on converting compiled machine code back into human-readable source code.
+They fine-tune a model called DeepSeek-Coder on a large number of C code and assembly code pairs and evaluate the performance of their work by recompiling and executing the decompiled code. \cite{fang2023large} explores the potential and limitations of LLMs for code analysis tasks, especially when dealing with obfuscated code.
+In the experiments, they conduct tests that allow LLMs to generate de-obfuscated versions of code, \emph{i.e.}, to recover more readable original code from obfuscated code.

-Jianyu Z \textit{et al.}\cite{zhao2023understanding} focused on how to improve LLM's semantic understanding of programs through fuzz testing.
-Their core idea is that programs with their basic units (i.e., functions and subroutines) are designed to exhibit diverse behaviors and provide possible outputs given different inputs.
-Thus, through fuzz, various inputs trigger different functions of the code that can help LLMs understand the program.
-David N \textit{et al.} \cite{palacio2023evaluating} introduced ASTxplainer, an explainability method for Large Language Models used in coding.
+\cite{zhao2023understanding} focuses on how to improve LLM's semantic understanding of programs through fuzz testing.
+Their core idea is that programs with their basic units (\emph{e.g.}, functions, and subroutines) are designed to exhibit diverse behaviors and provide possible outputs given different inputs.
+Thus, through fuzz testing, various inputs trigger different functions of the code that can help LLMs understand the behavior and semantics of the program more thoroughly.. \cite{palacio2023evaluating} introduces ASTxplainer, an explainability method for LLMs in coding scenarios.
 It aligns token predictions with Abstract Syntax Tree (AST) nodes, enabling detailed evaluation and visualization of model predictions.
-ASTxplainer consists of AsC-Eval for structural performance estimation, AsC-Causal for causal analysis, and AsC-Viz for visualization, which are able to better explain LLM.
+ASTxplainer consists of AsC-Eval for structural performance estimation, AsC-Causal for causal analysis, and AsC-Viz for visualization.
+These components provide a more comprehensive explanation of how LLMs work when generating or analyzing code.